fakenewssyria/fake_news_detection/ReadME.md

   * You can change the paths in the ```test_text_model()``` function in the main.py file in order to test it on other datasets.
 The other datasets are found in the other_datasets directory (Buzzfeed train and test features extraction are there)

 # Meta-Learning vs. Shallow Models
   * We have applied meta learning to the FAKES dataset.
-More specifically, we experimented with MAML & ARML
+More specifically, we experimented with MAML
   * We have compared performance to shallow models
   * All Experiments can be found [here](https://github.com/fakenewssyria/fake_news_detection/tree/master/Experiments)